131 Mental Health Support Worker jobs in Australia

 SCHADS Level 2 + 25% casual loading (commensurate with experience)

-Joi our dynamic team providing essential community-based outreach and recovery-oriented support for individuals aged 16 and over.
+Join our dynamic team providing essential community-based outreach and recovery-oriented support for individuals aged 16 and over.

 As a Mental Health Support Worker, you’ll play a key role in developing and monitoring individualised recovery plans that empower consumers to achieve their personal goals.
 You’ll assist with assessments and deliver tailored support that promotes independence and wellbeing.

-Housing and Accommodation Support Initiative (HASI) Plus , a statewide, high-intensity, transitional rehabilitation program.
+This role is part of the Housing and Accommodation Support Initiative (HASI) Plus , a statewide, high-intensity, transitional rehabilitation program.
 HASI Plus supports people living with severe mental illness and complex daily challenges, offering up to 24/7 clinical and psychosocial support in a recovery-focused framework.

 About the role